VincentyTM/vkit/README.md

 Components can disappear from the tree when the value of `$.view` changes or the corresponding item is no longer in the array used in `$.views`.
 When this happens, all side effects caused by creating the component must be reverted.
 This includes all timeouts, AJAX requests, external state changes initiated by the component.

-Fortunately, the `$.onUnmount` function can be used here.
+Fortunately, the `$.onDestroy` function can be used here.

 ```javascript
 function Clock() {